Read on the ACIM CE App: https://acimce.app/:W-137

 Shorter: Every hour on the hour, for one minute.

-Remember your purpose today by repeating, “When I am healed I am not healed alone.
+Remember your purpose today by repeating, “As I am healed I am not healed alone.
 And I would bless my brothers, for I would be healed with them, as they are healed with me.”

 Remarks: Is it not worth a minute to receive the gift of everything?